River Garden

 Bangkok - Siem Reap by way of Poipet

 By way of Poipet / Aranyaprathet.
 How's the road?
 What's up with the Khao San Road "scam" buses?
-Is the Poipet taxi mafia that bad?
+How are taxis sorted out from Poipet?
 Do I have to worry about land mines and road blocks?
 Here you will find EVERYTHING you ever wanted to know about overland travel between Bangkok and Siem Reap by way of Aranyaprathet/Poipet.
-Updated March 26, 2008
+Updated May 11, 2010

 Travelers' Reports: